 (Indeed, reactions following the election of Donald Trump seem to suggest that the community nearly universally held the event to be a national tragedy.)

-Accepting the Lack of Viewpoint Diversity
+Accepting a Lack of Viewpoint Diversity at Yale

 Theological conservatives seem to attract skepticism similar to that of political conservatives, though perhaps not to the same extent.
 (It’s more forgivable to be an evangelical than to be a Republican.)